trinnguyen/twitter-facebook-scrapper/README.md

-# facebook-page-scrapper
+# twitter-facebook-scrapper
-Scrap public posts from Facebook Page using GeckoDriver
+Scrapper tool to collect the public posts from Facebook and tweets from Twitter using Selenium Firebase WebDriver

+## Features
+- Collect unlimitted public Twitter tweets of a specific profile
+- Collect unlimitted public Facebook posts of a page
+- Output entries to CSV file in real-time
+- Developed in Kotlin, targets JVM, use geckodriver (a WebDriver for Firefox)

 ## usage